ken-neth-wang/crop-insurance/notebooks/# NOTES ON WHAT TO DO.md

     cash after 5 years from some x assumed cash (distribution)
 4. show that annual rainfall is not useful as opposed to monthly
 5.

+Things I would like to do:
+1. make code more readable
+2. Create Simulation Class, and then vary the insurance policy in each class (so then the code is standardized, basically Object Oriented Programming)